Skip to main content

 Creating Tables

 Start by identifying the columns, data types, and relationships.
-Suppose the registrar wants to store advising assignments.
+Suppose operations wants to track warehouses.

 );